 top of page

 Successful academic performance requires a healthy brain.
 A healthy brain requires nutrient-rich food and adequate hydration.
 This is especially important for children with learning problems, and with emotional/behavioral challenges.
 Unfortunately, the standard American diet is comprised of food that is greatly depleted in nutritional value, in comparison to the diet eaten 70 years ago.
 In addition, this food is loaded with pesticides, preservatives, and other chemicals that are harmful to our brains, and the rest of our bodies.
 Many children today, and especially those with learning problems, are picky eaters or addicted to junk food.
-For some families, attempting the change to a healthy diet can be a major challenge, and take a long time to accomplish.
+For some families, attempting the change to a healthy diet can be a major challenge, but the benefits are well worth the effort.

 Fresh fruits and vegetables